Skip to content

 });

-Use this schema in the tRPC router in the src/server/routers/projects.ts file.
+Use this schema in the oRPC router in the app/server/routers/project.ts file.

 import { Prisma } from "@prisma/client";